 There is also the exclusion of First Nations people after being instrumental in establishing key primary industries such as fisheries.
-Despite coastal Aboriginal peoples playing a crucial role in the establishment of fishing industries in New South Wales we are almost entirely excluded from them, and many families are fighting to regain and maintain access to these coastal resources.
+Despite coastal Aboriginal peoples playing a crucial role in the establishment of fishing industries in New South Wales, we are almost entirely excluded from them.
+Many families are fighting to regain and maintain access to these coastal resources.

 For example, in the 1840s an equal number of Black whalers were employed as white whalers at a station on the South Coast which utilised knowledge of Country and traditional skills such as spotting and harpooning.
 These Black whalers were fundamental to the establishment of early colonial industry but in the present day, South Coast Aboriginal people are not only excluded from the industry but actively prosecuted for engaging in traditional fishing practices.
 Since 2010, 85% of people jailed for fishing offences in New South Wales have been Aboriginal.

-The men who were successful in accessing land all had one thing in common, they were deemed ‘half-caste’ and ‘substantially European’ due to their multiracial heritage.
+The men who were successful in accessing land had one thing in common – they were deemed ‘half-caste’ and ‘substantially European’ due to their multiracial heritage.
 This is one example of the rampant racism in Australian ‘economic opportunities’, where a proximity (closeness) to whiteness is required to access support.
-Today, this can look like colourism when preference is given to lighter-skinned First Nations people, an accent bias where someone might believe that accents closer to British-English sound ‘more educated’ than others or whether someone has worked in white systems long enough to present in a way that is appealing to white outlooks.
+Today, this can look like colourism when preference is given to lighter-skinned First Nations people, an accent bias where someone might believe that accents closer to British-English sound ‘more educated’ than others, or whether someone has worked in white systems long enough to present in a way that is appealing to the white gaze.

 This might seem like an intense amount of history to be digesting in an article about economic justice but it is fundamental that we know how we got here to see where we must go.